University of Illinois System

 • Reduce agricultural commodity price risk

-Units may not enter into contracts for derivatives without consulting the Office of Enterprise Risk Management and obtaining the subsequent approval of the Chief Financial Officer.
+Units may not enter into contracts for derivatives without consulting the Office of University of Accounting and Financial Reporting and obtaining the subsequent approval of the Chief Financial Officer.

 Procedure

-To enter into a derivatives agreement to manage risk:
+To enter into a derivatives agreement to manage risk, units must:

-1. Conduct a risk evaluation to demonstrate your need for a derivative.
-Document that you have appropriate internal controls to manage the instrument according to the Board of Trustees' Derivatives Use Policy.
-If you need assistance in creating these two documents, consult with the Office of Enterprise Risk Management.
+1. Conduct a risk evaluation to demonstrate a need for a derivative.
+Document that the unit has appropriate internal controls to manage the instrument according to the Board of Trustees' Derivatives Use Policy.
+If units need assistance in creating these two documents, they must consult with the Office of University Accounting and Financial Reporting.

-2. Consult the Office of Enterprise Risk Management who will help you find the appropriate way to meet your needs.
+2. Consult the Office of University Accounting and Financial Reporting who will help units find the appropriate way to meet their needs.